Cornell’s Commitment to Sustainability

 In Cornell’s Living Laboratory model, the university and surrounding communities actively contribute research at the frontiers of energy systems and engineering to lower the carbon footprint of the campus.

-Lake Source Cooling, Earth Source Heat, Cornell's Hydroelectric Plant, Maplewood Housing Project, and Snyder Road Solar Farm are just a few examples of projects already under development that are essential to our goal of achieving a carbon neutral campus.
+Lake Source Cooling, Cornell's Earth Source Heat, Cornell's Hydroelectric Plant, Maplewood Housing Project, and Snyder Road Solar Farm are just a few examples of projects already under development that are essential to our goal of achieving a carbon neutral campus.

 Towards the goal of translating Cornell’s successes to advancements at the state, national, and international levels, research in the Cornell Energy Systems Institute focuses on innovations in the materials, devices, and engineered systems required to make low carbon footprint energy technologies cost-effective and reliable.